Austin Wrongful Death Lawyer

 3. Case Settlement

-Most cases are settled before reaching trial.
+Importantly, most cases are settled before reaching trial.
 Before a case can be settled, it is important to know what your case is worth.
 It can take a long time to get a fair settlement.
 Your lawyer can help you decide if and when to settle your case.

 In the unlikely event that your case goes to trial, the judge will conduct the fact-finding by listening to testimony by witnesses and reviewing relevant documents and exhibits.

 There are three main kinds of damages that a plaintiff may recover from a wrongful death case.
+These damages include economic, non-economic, and punitive damages.

 Economic damages are losses that can be calculated in terms of dollars and cents with reasonable precision.